Introduction to Width Tool in Illustrator

 - We can change the stroke weight, color gradient or opacity of the same.
 In a deeper way, we can say that these width profiles are not just instances but also the storage to vector data that contains details of width points within a stroke path.
 Moreover, these width profiles can be applied to any path or curve or shape, irrespective of its dimensions and size.
 The width tool is a very efficient and useful tool to use for urgent projects and presentations, as it can be a quick way to create an object or a shape without going much into detail and in process.

-This is a guide to Width Tool in Illustrator.
+This is a guide to the Width Tool in Illustrator.
 Here we discuss how to use the Width tool and how to use variables with objects or shapes.
 You can also go through our given articles to learn more-